su8code/ethioclicks-javaapp/README.md

 ## Configure the app to responsibly Destroy and Remove the Database Instance automatically when the user Uninstall our program

-Inside `[UNINSTALL]` SECTION stop the Database Service and Remove It.
+Inside the `[UNINSTALL]` SECTION stop the Database Service and Remove It.

 ![uninstall](https://user-images.githubusercontent.com/88676535/158592098-a021fa19-7760-44dc-8168-e7b4150dd548.JPG)